Marvel's Black Widow is here, and the secret ingredient is family Bond-ing

 This could be superspy Black Widow's toughest assignment yet.
 Two years ago the Marvel Cinematic Universe crescendoed in an interstellar Endgame bursting with a galaxy of superhero stars.
-So how can a spy flick that barely offers any superpowers follow that?
+After a lengthy Covid-enforced hiatus, how can a spy flick with barely any superpowers measure up?
 It's an MCU mission impossible requiring the right agents for the assignment.
 And by surrounding Scarlett Johansson with a pitch-perfect cast of new faces, Black Widow reveals what Marvel does best.

-Black Widow is out now in the UK and hits US theaters tomorrow, Friday July 9.
-It'll also be available to stream on Disney Plus Friday for a $30 Premier Access fee.
+Black Widow is out now in the UK and hits US theaters today, Friday July 9.
+It's also available to stream on Disney Plus today for a $30 Premier Access fee.
 If you don't want to pay, it'll be free to all subscribers Oct.
 6.

 Disney's streaming service eased fans back into the MCU with winningly weird TV shows WandaVision and Loki.
 That means Black Widow's slick but straightforward action could feel even more out of date.
 Thankfully, this sure-footed, entertaining comic book adventure takes the Bond/Bourne formula and sprinkles it with Marvel magic.